 - APSU Online Application for Graduate Admission - APPLY ONLINE

 - Official Transcripts

-In addition, send the following application materials directly to the coordinator of the designated program:
+In addition, send the following application materials directly to the Counseling Program coordinator (Dr. Deborah Buchanan - see address below):

 - Personal Statement

 - Three Letters of Recommendation which speak to academic ability and potential as well as potential as a counselor.
 Applicants may submit paper copies of the recommendation form OR you may use the Graduate School's online service and Request a Letter of Recommendation from your references electronically.
 Undergraduate faculty who instructed you and can verify your academic ability should complete your recommendation forms.
 These should be mailed directly by the letter writers.

 In order to expedite the decisions concerning admission to the Counseling Program, you may also send unofficial copies of the transcripts and GRE Scores to the Program Coordinator; however, official transcripts and GRE scores must be sent to Graduate Admissions.

 Department of Psychological Science and Counseling

 International Student Admission*

 The APSU College of Graduate Studies handles all international student admissions.
 You must submit the following items well in advance of the semester for which you are seeking admission: